 - High cholesterol

-Other possible indications for patients with BMIs between 35 and 40 include:
+Other possible indications for patients with BMIs greater than or equal to 40 include:

 - Obesity-induced physical problems interfering with lifestyle (back or joint pain)

 - Have a BMI greater than 40 regardless of the presence of other medical condition

 - Are at least 18 years old

 - Have failed multiple attempts with supervised dietary, behavioral and medical therapy